epsilonlabs/playground-backend/README.md

 - [Java 17](https://adoptium.net/) (for Micronaut 4.x)
 - [Node.js 16](https://nodejs.org/en) (for packing the JavaScript files in `http-server`)

+Alternatively, you can open this project in [VS Code](https://code.visualstudio.com/) and use the provided [development container](https://code.visualstudio.com/docs/devcontainers/containers), which includes both.

 ## Structure

 The project is divided into three modules: